drewhamiltonasdf/machine-shop-2020/_equipment-docs/_sharp-LMV-42/README.md

   - Mills are significantly safer than drill presses because the work is held rigidly in a vise.
 That said, cutting tools are sharp and should be handled with care, and the chips produced by them can be very sharp as well, and often quite hot.

-        - ALWAYS WEAR EYE PROTECTION!
-This is 100% non-optional when using machine tools, and not just something that you say in a readme, you really need to do this, or you will end up with corneal abrasions and visits to the ER.
+        - <b>ALWAYS WEAR EYE PROTECTION!</b> This is 100% non-optional when using machine tools, and not just something that you say in a readme, you really need to do this, or you will end up with corneal abrasions and visits to the ER.

-        - ALWAYS KEEP LONG HAIR CONTAINED OR IN A BUN!
-There are countless gory videos on the internet of people using lathes and mills with long hair.
+        - <b>ALWAYS KEEP LONG HAIR CONTAINED OR IN A BUN!</b> There are countless gory videos on the internet of people using lathes and mills with long hair.
 This is very serious.
 The powerfeeds, the spindle, anything that moves automatically on lathes and mills can catch hair and loose clothing.

-        - BE AWARE: There are lots of moving parts on a mill.
+        - <b>BE AWARE:</b> There are lots of moving parts on a mill.
 Be aware please.

-        - DON'T BE RUSHED: Take your time or regret it later in the quality of your parts.
+        - <b>DON'T BE RUSHED:</b> Take your time or regret it later in the quality of your parts.

-        - WEAR GLOVES if possible when handling cutting tools, but DO NOT WEAR GLOVES when near rotating tools.
+        - <b>WEAR GLOVES</b> if possible when handling cutting tools, but <b>DO NOT WEAR GLOVES</b> when near rotating tools.
 They can catch and get wrapped in the tool.
 Similarly, ensure that shirt cuffs etc are held far away from rotating tools.

-        - DEBUR your parts before handling.
+        - <b>DEBURR</b> your parts before handling.
 Freshly machined metal surfaces leave behind razor-sharp burrs that can and will cut your hands.

-        - AVOID CLIMB MILLING for everything but finishing passes.
+        - <b>AVOID CLIMB MILLING</b> for everything but finishing passes.
 Conventional milling is preferred (feeding WITH the direction of the spindle).
 More on this later.
 &nbsp;
 &nbsp;